Sravani020894/netflix-gpt/README.md

         // will get url for the project

 - Enable type of authentication like EMAIL/PASSWORD or Google account or linkedin account etc under Authentication GetStarted/Setting sign-in method
-- Now in  Firebase documentation check for Email/password authentication under web,where code for user is signup & signin will be used in our peoject.
+- Now in Firebase documentation check for Email/password authentication under web,where code for user signup & signin will be used in our project.

+## Redux store
+- users that are signup in account will be stored in Redux store,so that these users can be used any where in Application.
+- 2 libraries are installed for redux npm i -D @reduxjs/toolkit npm i react-redux